goessner/markdown-it-texmath/readme.md

 * __`markdown-it-texmath` with React Native does not work, why ?__
   * `markdown-it-texmath` is using regular expressions with `y` [(sticky) property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/sticky) and cannot avoid this.
 The use of the `y` flag in regular expressions means the plugin is not compatible with React Native (which as of now doesn't support it and throws an error `Invalid flags supplied to RegExp constructor`).

+* __Why doesn't `markdown-it-texmath` work with mathjax ?__
+  * `markdown-it-texmath` is a personal project of mine.
+As it does very well what I want it to do, I offer it to the public as an open source plugin.
+I do not have time or interest to integrate other math engines.
+  But if someone wants to help here out, pull requests are always welcome.

 ## CHANGELOG

+###  [0.6.5] on April 05, 2020
+* Hand instance of `katex` over to `markdown-it-texmath` using `options.engine` object.
+Works with `node.js` and browsers.
+With `node.js` `options.engine` entry `{ engine:'katex' }` as a string also works.
+* Add beta support for [Pandoc](https://docs.julialang.org/en/v1/stdlib/Markdown/) syntax on [request](https://github.com/goessner/markdown-it-texmath/issues/18).
+Here waiting for test results.

 ###  [0.6.0] on October 04, 2019
 * Add support for [Julia Markdown](https://docs.julialang.org/en/v1/stdlib/Markdown/) on [request](https://github.com/goessner/markdown-it-texmath/issues/15).